The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: Why the Maudlin challenge evaporates

 \section{Why the Maudlin challenge evaporates}

-Returning now specifically to the Maudlin experiment: in order for the `slow-moving quantum' to be considered an offer, it would have to be a non-composite matter field excitation of some sort, such as an electron state $|\psi>$.
-The latter is a source of a bosonic field (the electromagnetic field), which is the mediator of electron detection, as described above.\footnote{The weak field is a massive boson, but its range is far too short to be useful for the Maudlin experiment.} Recall that a free electron can neither emit nor absorb a real photon offer wave (due to energy conservation).
-Thus, an electron subject to detection is always liberated from some bound state (by absorbing electromagnetic energy) and detected via its becoming part of a new bound state (by emitting electromagnetic energy), not through being confirmed by a matching `electron confirmation.'
-For the latter would mean that it was a free electron.
+Returning now specifically to the Maudlin experiment: in order for the `slow-moving quantum' to be considered an `offer,' it would have to be a non-composite matter field excitation of some sort, such as an electron state $|\psi>$.
+But the latter is a source of a bosonic field (the electromagnetic field), which is the mediator of electron detection, as described above.\footnote{The weak field is a massive boson, but its range is far too short to be useful for the Maudlin experiment.} Recall that a free electron can neither emit nor absorb a real photon offer wave (due to energy conservation).
+An electron subject to detection is always liberated from some bound state (by absorbing electromagnetic energy) and detected via its becoming part of a new bound state (by emitting electromagnetic energy), not through being confirmed by a matching `electron confirmation.'